Betty Jean Alexander

 Betty Jean Alexander (born c.
 1966) is an American politician, who served as a Democratic member of the Michigan Senate, representing the 5th district from 2019 to 2022.

 Alexander was described as a dark horse candidate due to her never holding public office, her being a single mother, and qualifying for food stamps before her election to the state senate.
-Alexander serves as a member of the Michigan Legislative Black Caucus.
+Alexander served as a member of the Michigan Legislative Black Caucus.